Gheorghe Popescu: Euro 1996

 Popescu played seven games, scoring the opening goal in the 3–2 win over Slovakia during the Euro 1996 qualifiers.
 He was used by Iordănescu in all three matches in the final tournament, which was unsuccessful as they lost to France, Bulgaria and Spain.

 1998 World Cup

-During the 1998 World Cup qualifiers, he made eight appearances, scoring one goal against Iceland, a hat-trick against Macedonia and four goals against Liechtenstein, making him his side's top-scorer.
+During the 1998 World Cup qualifiers, he made eight appearances, scoring one goal against Iceland, a hat-trick against Macedonia and four goals against Liechtenstein, making him the side's top-scorer.
 Popescu was used as a starter by Iordănescu in all four games in the final tournament.
 In the group stage, Romania earned victories in the first two rounds against Colombia and England, thus securing mathematical qualification before the last group match against Tunisia.
 To celebrate, the team dyed their hair blonde and showed up on the pitch with their new look.
 However, they were defeated 1–0 by Croatia in the round of 16 after Davor Šuker scored a penalty, which was awarded following a duel between Aljoša Asanović and Gabriel Popescu.